Bobisreallyme/TestRepo/README.md

 ## Introduction

 This project demonstrates how to implement behavioral prediction from language data through the implementation of a transformed neural network on embeddings generated from a BERT based large language model (LLM) to predict whether a livestream viewer will or will not donate.
-These models are implemeneted using a combination of pytorch (for the prediction network) and Huggingface's open source models for our LLM.
+These models are implemented using a combination of pytorch (for the prediction network) and Huggingface's open source models for our LLM.
 All experiments are constructed in collab notebooks.

 This project is broken into 3 parts: